blake-regalia/graphy.js/interface.md

    - **returns** a [Bag instance](#bag)
    - *example:*
         ```js
+        banana.at.rdfs  // this is a Namespace
-        banana.at.rdfs.label;  // returns a Bag of the objects linked via `rdfs:label`
+            .label;  // selects the Bag of the objects linked via `rdfs:label`
         ```

 ----
 ### **Network**
-A `hash` that represents all predicates from the current node to its objects (Literals) or to other nodes (NamedNodes or BlankNodes).
-An instance can either represent links in the normal direction (to objects and nodes) *OR* it can represent links in the inverse direction (only to nodes), depending on how it was created.
+A `hash` that represents all predicates from the current node to its objects (Literals, NamedNodes, BlankNodes) or to its subject nodes (NamedNodes or BlankNodes).
+An instance can either represent links in the normal direction (to objects) *OR* it can represent links in the inverse direction (to nodes), depending on how it was created.
 Reserved keys are prefixed with a `'^'` to prevent collisions with predicate IRIs:
  - *{hash}* `['^direction']` : `number` -- indicates the direction of the predicates.
    - either a `1` for normal direction (i.e., `subject --> object`) or a `-1` for inverse direction (i.e., `subject <-- object`).
  - *{hash}* `['^term']` -- the [Term](#node) that is the 'owner' of this Network.